 Within thirty days of the director's receipt of a complete adult beverage business license application, the director shall issue or deny the license.
 Within thirty days of the director's receipt of a complete renewal application, the director shall issue or deny the renewal.

-SECTION 10.
+SECTION 11.
 Ordinance 15974, Section 5, and K.C.C.
-21A.06.1427 are hereby repealed.
+21A.06.1427 are each hereby repealed.

 NEW SECTION.
-SECTION 11.
-There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Adult beverage business: An adult beverage business means a winery, brewery, distillery or cidery, and remote tasting rooms for any of those businesses.

-NEW SECTION.
 SECTION 12.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Remote tasting room: A small facility approved by the Washington state Liquor and Cannabis Board as a remote tasting room for a licensed winery, brewery or distillery that is operating at a location other than the licensed winery, brewery or distillery production facility, for the purpose of the retail sale and sampling of the licensed product.
+Remote tasting room: A small facility approved by the Washington state Liquor and Cannabis Board as a Tasting Room - Additional Location for a licensed winery, brewery or distillery that is operating at a location other than the licensed winery, brewery or distillery production facility, for the purpose of the retail sale and sampling of the licensed product.
+"Remote tasting room" does not include any additional privileges allowed by the liquor and cannabis board for a Tasting Room – Additional Location.

 NEW SECTION.
 SECTION 13.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility I: A very small establishment licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and where on-site product tasting or retail sale of merchandise does not occur.
+Winery, brewery, distillery facility I: A very small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and where on-site product tasting or retail sale of merchandise does not occur.

 NEW SECTION.
 SECTION 14.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility II: A small scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
-A winery, brewery, distillery facility II may include additional product-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting and sales as authorized by state law, and sales of merchandise related to products available for tasting as authorized by state law.
+Winery, brewery, distillery facility II: A small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
+A winery, brewery, distillery facility II may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting and sales as authorized by state law, and sales of merchandise related to products available for tasting as authorized by state law.

 NEW SECTION.
 SECTION 15.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility III: An establishment licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
-A winery, brewery, distillery facility III may include additional product-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting as authorized by state law, and sales of merchandise related to products available as authorized by state law.
+Winery, brewery, distillery facility III: A production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
+A winery, brewery, distillery facility III may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting as authorized by state law, and sales of merchandise related to products available as authorized by state law.

+SECTION 16.
+Ordinance 10870, Section 334, as amended, and K.C.C.
+21A.08.070 are each hereby amended to read as follows:

+A. Retail land uses.